WHAT IS A TIRE ALIGNMENT?

 - Uneven tread wear on your tires

-- Your vehicle pulls to the right or the life
+- Your vehicle pulls to the right or the left

 - Your steering wheel isn’t centered when you drive straight